quantiota/AI-Agent-Farm/doc/it-admin/jupyterhub/README.md

 The guide is tested on Ubuntu 18.04, and the instructions can be used for other Linux distributions like Ubuntu 22.04.

+### Configuration

-Complete the installation with the ready-to-use configuration files for both jupyterHub and nginx.
+Create the user on Ubuntu 22.04 and on jupyterHub then complete the installation with the ready-to-use configuration files for both jupyterHub and nginx.